AR-Fahad/meeting-room-booking-system-client/README.md

 - **TypeScript**: Typed JavaScript for better development scalability.
 - **Redux**: A predictable state container for state management.
 - **RTK Query**: Advanced data fetching and caching for Redux.
-- **Ant Design**: A popular React UI library for fast and flexible UI development.
+- **materialUI**: A popular React UI library for fast and flexible UI development.
 - **Tailwind CSS**: A utility-first CSS framework for custom designs.

 ## Installation Guideline